 In that episode, Marshall and Lily bought an apartment in New York that they could barely afford in a up and coming neighborhood called DoWiSeTrePla.
 The real estate agent told them that all the cool new neighborhoods are abbreviations.
 For example, SoHo is short for South of Houston Street and TriBeCa is short for Triangle Below Canal Street.

 At the end of the episode, they are driving in a cab to their new apartment when they smell an ungodly stench.
 The cab driver informs them that “DoWiSeTrePla” is short for: Downwind of the sewage treatment plant.

 We’ve lived in Daybreak over two years now and I’ve smelled it ONCE.
 It was a pretty minor smell and reminded me of the Great Salt Lake when it gets stinky.

 I was SO worried about that smell when we were moving here and the complainers at Daybreak Daily had me convinced that I was about to move into a smelly armpit.
 Instead, I’ve only caught a whiff of the landfill once and it gave me a kind of nostalgia for my childhood in West Valley City when we smelled the Great Salt Lake every time the wind blew the wrong way.

 Is the landfill stinky?
-It might be, but the residents of Daybreak only smell it about once every two years, so stop complaining and stop scaring away people who are thinking of moving here!
+It might be, but the residents of Daybreak only smell it about once every two years a month, so stop complaining and stop scaring away people who are thinking of moving here!

 Mike and I were taking Nina for a walk a couple of weeks ago when we ambled past The Break, the new sports bar.
 We’ve avoided it, because they didn’t have Buzztime Trivia and we don’t watch sports.
 When we walked by, however, we thought pub food sounded good, so we would order some to go and take it home.